Mason Rudolph (American football): 2023 season

-Rudolph signed a one-year deal with the Steelers in May 2023 for a guaranteed salary of $1.35 million, taking a $2 million cut from his previous contract with the team.
+On May 15, 2023, Rudolph signed a one-year deal with the Steelers for a guaranteed salary of $1.35 million, taking a $2 million cut from his previous contract with the team.

-During the preseason, early reports indicated Rudolph was outperforming Mitchell Trubisky in competition for the backup role.
+During the preseason, early reports indicated that Rudolph was outperforming Mitchell Trubisky in competition for the backup role.
 Despite these reports, Rudolph was ultimately named third-string quarterback yet again, where he would receive one rep per practice for much of the season.

-During Week 15, Rudolph relieved Mitchell Trubisky in the fourth quarter against the Indianapolis Colts, completing two of three passes for three yards during the 30–13 road loss.
-Following an injury to Kenny Pickett and poor play by Trubisky, Rudolph was named the starter for the Steelers' Week 16 matchup against the Bengals.
-He would go on to have one of his best games as a professional, completing 17 of 27 passes for 290 yards and two touchdowns in a 34–11 victory.
+During a Week 15 30–13 road loss to the Colts, Rudolph relieved Trubisky in the fourth quarter, completing two of three passes for three yards.
+Following an injury to Kenny Pickett and poor play by Trubisky, Rudolph was named the starter for the Week 16 matchup against the Bengals.
+He would go on to have one of his best games as a professional, completing 17 of 27 passes for 290 yards and two touchdowns during the 34–11 victory.
 Rudolph's performance was the first multiple touchdown outing by one of the three Steelers quarterbacks since Week 3.
 He also helped break a three game losing streak by the Steelers to move to a team record of 8–7.
 Rudolph's 290 passing yards were the most by a Steelers quarterback since Week 5 of the 2022 season.
-Rudolph started again the following week against the Seahawks, completing 18 of 24 passes for 274 yards.
+Rudolph started again the following week against the Seahawks, completing 18 of 24 passes for 274 yards in the 30–23 road victory.

-Although Pickett recovered from his injury, the Steelers opted to start Rudolph in a must-win scenario against the Ravens.
-In the game, he completed 18-of-20 passes for 152 yards, a touchdown, and no interceptions during the 17–10 victory while also setting a single-game Steelers record for completion percentage.
+Although Pickett recovered from his injury, the Steelers opted to start Rudolph in a must-win scenario during the regular season finale against the Ravens.
+He finished the 17–10 road victory completing 18-of-20 passes for 152 yards, a touchdown, and no interceptions while also setting a single-game franchise record for completion percentage.
 With Rudolph starting, the Steelers finished the regular season on a three-game winning streak and made the playoffs.
 He started against the Buffalo Bills during the Wild Card Round, completing 22-of-39 passes for 229 yards, two touchdowns, and an interception in the 31–17 road loss.

 Following their playoff exit, Rudolph became a free agent after six seasons with the Steelers.